nkleck/CyberStakes2020/Reverse_Engineering/50_Lockbox/README.md

 printf("%s: %s{%x_%s_%s_%s_%s}\n",&header,&prefix,0xc0de,&uses,&military,"grade","crypto");
 ```

 We can manually grab each component of the string from the program and assemble the password.
-Ghidra will take you to the location by clicking its in the function.
+Ghidra will take you to the location by clicking it in the function.

 Start by clicking `&header`